 READ ALOUD: Reading your essay aloud helps you determine how your essay will read to its reviewers.

 SEEK 2ND AND 3RD OPINIONS: Share your essay with your parent or guardian.
 Then, run it by a friend or a mentor for a more objective opinion without familial bias.

 BE CREATIVE: Don’t bore the scholarship committee.
 Imagine if you were reviewing hundreds of essays, what would make YOUR essay stand out from the rest.
 Feel free to use quotes, historical and current event references, or even pop culture references.
 Be YOU!

 With NSHSS, students can take advantage of scholarship opportunities to help reach their academic potential and pay for college, study abroad opportunities, summer programs, and even graduate school.
-NSHSS and its offer more than $2,000,000 in scholarships each year.
-The spectrum of high school and college-level available with NSHSS are designed for students in the areas of academic excellence, entrepreneurship, , literature, medicine, music, STEM, sustainability, visual arts, and more.
-Learn more or open for application.
+NSHSS and its partners offer more than $2,000,000 in scholarships each year.
+The spectrum of high school and college-level scholarships available with NSHSS are designed for students in the areas of academic excellence, entrepreneurship, leadership, literature, medicine, music, STEM, sustainability, visual arts, and more.
+Learn more about NSHSS or view scholarships open for application.